-If you’re thinking of selling your house using owner financing, make sure you read this blog post to learn the 6 owner financing tips for sellers in Connecticut…
+As we are currently Google’s top choice and highest-ranking cash buyers in CT, we can offer a hassle-free way for you to make a sale.
+We Buy Houses In Connecticut.
+No fees, no stress, absolutely smooth transaction awaits you.
+So if you’re thinking of selling your house in Connecticut using owner financing, make sure you read this blog post to learn the 6 owner financing tips for sellers and selling tactics in Connecticut…

-Owner financing is a valuable but under-used strategy to sell your house.
+Owner financing is a valuable but under-used strategy for selling your house.
 It’s where you offer terms to the buyer to pay you regular payments (just like a mortgage).
 Here are 6 owner financing tips for sellers in Connecticut…

 Owner Financing Tip #1: Don’t Focus Only On Price

 Price is just one component.
 Of course, you’ll want to find a price that is fair for both of you but there are other considerations as well (which could benefit you more than the asking price).